-Slide bars in menus - The current value for a given parameter, such as size or vertical stretch, appears to the left of its slide bar icon (adjustment window).
+parameter, such as size or vertical stretch, appears to the left of its slidebar icon (adjustment window).
 This number often expresses a percentage, or it may have units associated with it (such as pixels, degrees Kelvin, etc.), depending on the specific option.
 Press to gradually adjust the setting up or down-both the number and the length of the bar change accordingly.
 Hold for continuous adjustment.
-Or press to activate a slide bar text box for specific number entry via the keypad and then press to save (or press to cancel).
+Or press to activate a slidebar text box for specific number entry via the keypad and then press to save (or press to cancel).

-"Direct" slide bars - For quick access, you can access Gamma, Brightness, and Contrast slide bars without traveling the menu system.
-For example, simply press to immediately display the same contrast slide bar accessed with the Contrast option in the Image Settings menu.
+"Direct" slidebars - For quick access, you access Gamma, Brightness, and Contrast slidebars without traveling the menu system.
+For example, simply press on to immediately display the same contrast slidebar accessed with the Contrast option in the Image Settings menu.

-Use the arrow keys to adjust a direct slide bar, or press and enter a specific number from the keypad, then or or to save (or but to cancel).
-When you are done, press to save and return to your presentation.
+Use the arrow keys to adjust a direct slidebar, or press and enter a specific number from the keypad, then or or to save (or to cancel).
+When you are done, press to return to your presentation.

-NOTES: 1) You can still adjust a direct slide bar as usual if the display is turned off (see or Menu Preferences menu) - the slide bar just won't be visible.
-2) A direct slide bar disappears if it is not used within five seconds.
+NOTES: 1) You can still adjust a direct slidebar as usual if the display is turned off (Refer to ©) or Menu Preferences menu) - the slidebar just won't be visible.
+2) A direct slidebar disappears if it is not used within 5 seconds.

 Checkboxes - Conditions are present if its adjacent checkbox contains a checkmark.
-To toggle the checkbox, simply highlight and press →, or highlight and use → to check and ✓ to uncheck.
+To toggle the checkbox, simply highlight and press , or highlight and use to check and to uncheck.
 If a checkbox is numbered, simply enter its number to immediately toggle the checkbox.

-Pull-down lists - To see a pull-down list of options available for a given parameter labeled with a▼, you can:
+Pull-down lists - To see a pull-down list of options available for a given parameter labeled with a , you can:

-- Highlight it and press (Enter) - Enter the menu option number
+- Highlight it and press (Enter) - Or enter the menu option number.

-Use the or keys to navigate up and down within the list (the current choice is noted with a small arrow below).
-Press to choose an option from the list, if desired (see Figure 3.3).
+Use or we keys to navigate up and down within the list (the current choice is noted with a small arrow below).
+Press to choose an option from the list, if desired (Figure 3.8).